alexander-schranz/single-class-symfony-integraton-class/README.md

 Tell me what you think about merging Bundle, Extension and Configuration together by attend the discussion about this post on [Twitter](https://twitter.com/alex_s_/status/1498777130045431811).

+## Update with Symfony 6.1 (AbstractBundle)

+After discussion in the following issue [https://github.com/symfony/symfony/issues/45607](https://github.com/symfony/symfony/issues/45607), I was a little bit sad that it was something Symfony don't want to support.
+But with the upcoming Symfony 6.1 release, they seems to rethink about the DI/Bundle issue and are now providing the new [AbstractBundle](https://symfony.com/blog/new-in-symfony-6-1-simpler-bundle-extension-and-configuration).

+Read more about it on the Symfony Blog: [https://symfony.com/blog/new-in-symfony-6-1-simpler-bundle-extension-and-configuration](https://symfony.com/blog/new-in-symfony-6-1-simpler-bundle-extension-and-configuration).